Lubomyra Mandziy: Career

 In 2015, Mandziy ran for the Lviv Oblast Council in constituency number 8 for the party Petro Poroshenko Bloc.
 But she was not elected.

 From 2016 to 2019, she headed the Department of Education and Science at the Lviv Oblast State Administration.

 In September 2019, Mandziy was appointed Deputy Minister of Education and Science of Ukraine.
 On 25 March 2020, she was appointed the Acting Minister after the resignation of her predecessor Hanna Novosad.
-On 17 December 2020, parliament appointed Serhiy Shkarlet as Minister of Education and Science.
+On 17 December 2020, parliament appointed Serhiy Shkarlet, as Minister of Education and Science.

 Personal life

 Mandziy spoke English and was fluent in Polish.
 She was married to Taras Mandziy; the couple had a son who was named after his father Taras.
 She owned 50% of the shares of Lviv Plant of Reinforced Concrete Products №2, with her husband owning the other 50%.

 Mandziy died on 27 November 2021, at the age of 48.
-Mandziy's Facebook page posted a message from her family stating that she "had been battling a serious illness for the past year and a half", no cause of death was given.
+Mandziy's Facebook page posted a message from her family stating that she "had been battling a serious illness for the past year and a half", but no cause of death was given.